oscgf/portfolio/src/content/projects/mimo-detection-dl.md

 * **Investigation into the performance difference of the ML algorithm between NumPy and PyTorch.**
 * **Design of more complex neural networks to handle MIMO systems with a larger number of antennas and modulation points.**

-## How to Run the Code

-1. Clone the GitHub repository.
-2. Install the necessary dependencies.
-3. Run the `MIMO_numpy.py` file for the NumPy-based simulation.
-4. Run the `MIMO_pytorch.ipynb` or `mimo_pytorch.py` file for the PyTorch-based simulation.
-5. Run the `MIMO_pytorch.ipynb` or `mimo_nn.py` file for the neural network-based simulation.

 ## Acknowledgements